-This Low Carb version of leek and “potato” soup with kale is easy to love!
-We use turnips in place of potatoes, and it’s a wonderful healthy, low carb comfort food soup.
+This Low Carb version of leek and "potato" soup with kale is easy to love!
+We use turnips in place of potatoes, and it's a wonderfully healthy, low carb comfort food soup.
 This bright green soup will have you craving your vegetables.
 The perfect gluten free and low carb creamy soup for chilly weather.

 Are you missing potato leek soup?
 We have a solution!
 This low carb leek kale and "potato" soup completely mimics the flavor, without all the carbs.
 It's velvety smooth and creamy, packed with nutrients.

 Here’s What We Used For This Low Carb "Potato" Leek Kale Soup:

 - Leeks - This is one of the key ingredients!
 We will use thinly sliced parts of the light green and white parts of the leek only.
 The green parts can be discarded or used to make a stock, since they are so tough and fibrous.

 - Kale- You can use any variety of kale you like, as they are one in the same in terms of usage.
 You will want chopped kale that's removed from the hearty stems however.

 - Turnips - That's our secret ingredient that we use as a low carb substitute to mimic potatoes!
 Turnips are packed with nutrients and are much, much lower in carbs than potatoes.
 We use about 6 small young turnips in this recipe.